 What if you’ve put together a great incentive program…and it’s not working?

-What if you’d had phenomenal sales training…and that’s not working?
+What if you’ve had phenomenal sales training…and that’s not working?

 Perhaps you’re solving the wrong problem.